9 Neural Networks

 - There are 10 nodes in the output layer since there are 10 possible levels to be classified

-- each is a dummy variable.
+- Each is a dummy variable.
 In this case, the ten variables really represent a single qualitative variable so are dependent on each other.

 Each of the activations in the units in the second layer is still a function of the original input \(X\), albeit a transformed version of it based on the activations in the first layer.